mhvuze/Elite/README.md

 Since I ran into a bunch of issues during deployment (Exitcode, appx not building etc), I decided to push my minor changes and instructions to this fork.
 Maybe somebody will find it useful.

+Thanks to added modifier support this also works for Shadowplay etc. now :)

+### Changes to original
+* Deployment script splitted due to .NET-sided issues
+* Support for modifier keys (hardcoded right now; TODO: Add UI buttons)
+* Configuration file with auto-save and auto-load (only writing right now; TODO: Fixup)

 ### Prerequisites
 * Xbox Elite Controller
 * Xbox Accessories App